ChrisMaherLab/PACT/README.md

 python helper/prepare_pipeline_yml.py -s example/samples.tsv -n example/healthy.tsv -r /path/to/reference_hg19.fa -g hg19 -t /path/to/target_regions.bed --neither /path/to/blacklist.bed --notboth /path/to/low_complexity_regions.bed > example/example.yml
 ```

-The file passed using `-s` should be a tab-delimited file, where the first column is a path to a bam file, and the second column is a path a bam representing a matched control (in the case of a cfDNA analysis, this may be a plasma-depleted sample).
+The file passed using `-s` should be a tab-delimited file, where the first column is a path to a bam file, and the second column is a path to a bam representing a matched control (in the case of a cfDNA analysis, this may be a plasma-depleted sample).
 The file passed with `-n` should contain a list of paths to bam files representing 'healthy' samples.
 For additional information, run `python helper/prepare_pipeline_yml.py -h`